 Failure to Stop at the Scene of an Accident

-If you failed to stop at the scene of an accident, leaving injured parties, gave false details, or failed to report an accident then the courts will usually look to impose the maximum penalties.
+If you failed to stop at the scene of an accident (failing to stop for police), leaving injured parties, gave false details, or failed to report an accident then the courts will usually look to impose the maximum penalties.
 However, if a person leaves the scene believing their identity was known, or failed to stop for a valid reason but then later reports the accident, this may reduce any penalty for the offence.

 Of course, there are instances where a driver remained unaware of any accident occurring, or where an individual may be wrongly implicated in an incident.
 In these instances, it may be possible to defend this charge in its entirety.

-Hammond Trotter specialise in driving defences, and our solicitors have years of expertise in the niche area of motoring law.
+At Hammond Trotter Solicitors we specialise in driving defences, and our solicitors have Years of expertise in the niche area of motoring law.

 Don’t waste time!

 Call us today and let us save your licence, time plays a key part in the legal process.